Schmotzer entered his 28th season as the head coach of the Cobras in 2014-15.

 The 2012-13 season marked the 25th season for head coach Dan Schmotzer at Coker.
-Schmotzer led the Cobras to a 13-14 record, pushing his all-time record at Coker to 338-367.
-The Cobras made their fourth consecutive postseason appearnce and junior Julian Nelson was a second team all-conference selection.
-Senior Andrew Morris was named a Capital one Academic All-American, making him just the second men's basketball player to earn the prestigious honor.
+Schmotzer led the Cobras to a 13-14 record.
+The Cobras made their fourth consecutive postseason appearance and junior Julian Nelson was a second team all-conference selection.
+Senior Andrew Morris was named a Capital One Academic All-American, making him just the second men's basketball player to earn the prestigious honor.

 Schmotzer arrived at Coker in 1987, becoming the fourth head men's basketball coach in since the program began in 1972.
 Schmotzer led Coker to a 21-8 record in his first year, the first ever 20-win season in school history since the joining the NAIA.
 The men's basketball team has recorded three 20-win seasons under Schmotzer.